Last Updated: 10/30/2023

 5. How We Collect and Use Information from Other Sources.
 We may also collect Personal Information about you from other sources, such as third parties and our corporate affiliates, to perform certain functions such as collections activities or to customize our marketing efforts.

-7. How We Use Personal Information and Student Records.
+7. How We Use Personal Information and Learner Records.
 We use your Personal Information for our business purposes in multiple ways:

-- To offer savings opportunities and/or promotional items only available to NYIAD students
+- To offer savings opportunities and/or promotional items only available to NYIAD learners.

-Additionally, if you are a NYIAD student, we may also use your Personal Information including Students Records to:
+Additionally, if you are an NYIAD learner, we may also use your Personal Information including Learners Records to:

-- Support and monitor your progress through the academic program in which you are enrolled.
-We do this so we can comply with our contractual obligations to you
+- Support and monitor your progress through the program in which you are enrolled.
+We do this so we can comply with our contractual obligations to you.

-- Offer you various student support services.
-It is in our legitimate interests to offer support to our students
+- Offer you various learner support services.
+It is in our legitimate interests to offer support to our learners.

 - Complying with our obligations.
-We process your Personal Information to, for example, carry out fraud prevention checks or comply with other legal or regulatory requirements, where required by law or where in our legitimate interests to do so
+We process your Personal Information to, for example, carry out fraud prevention checks or comply with other legal, accreditation or regulatory requirements, where required by law or where in our legitimate interests to do so.

-- Maintain close communications with you in order to provide you with a rich, fulfilling and personalized academic experience It is in our legitimate interests to communicate with our students and provide a personalized learning experience
+- Maintain close communications with you in order to provide you with a rich, fulfilling and personalized academic experience.
+It is in our legitimate interests to communicate with our learners and provide a personalized learning experience.

 We do not use or disclose sensitive Personal Information for purposes other than permitted under applicable local law.